Sue Kellaway

 Sue Kellaway (born c.
 1940) is a New Zealand-Australian former television journalist and presenter.

 Kellaway worked in her native country, before coming to Australia, where she was the original hostess of breakfast news program, Good Morning Australia, a format based on the American concept of Good Morning America opposite Gordon Elliott, and subsequently on the Nine Network program Today, opposite Steve Liebmann.

 Biography

 Early career

-Kellaway was educated at St Margaret's College, Christchurch and attended the University of Canterbury, she trained as a nurse, before switching to modelling and singing.
+Kellaway was born in Christchurch, New Zealand and educated at St Margaret's College, Christchurch before attending the University of Canterbury, she trained as a nurse, before switching to modelling and singing.
 She then won Miss Universe New Zealand pageant, before entering public relations and advertising.